-Before we start talking about the unique features of Windows Runtime apps, let's talk a bit about the different types of apps and the devices they run on.
-You might have seen a lot of different terms for Windows apps, such as "Windows Runtime apps", "Windows Phone Store apps", and "Windows Store apps".
+You might have seen a lot of different terms for Windows apps, such as "Windows Runtime apps", "Windows Phone Store apps", or "Windows Store apps".
 What do they mean?

-Let's start with Windows Runtime apps.
-A Windows Runtime app is an app that uses the Windows Runtime and runs on a Windows device (such as a PC or tablet) or a Windows Phone.
+A Windows Runtime app is an app that uses the Windows Runtime and runs on a Windows 8 or 8.1 devices (such as a PC or tablet) or a Windows Phone.
 We call a Windows Runtime app that runs on PCs, laptops, and tablets a Windows Store app.
 We call a Windows Runtime app that runs on the Windows Phone a Windows Phone Store app.

 Windows Store apps

 A Windows Store apps is a Windows Runtime app that runs on Windows devices (like PCs, tablets, or laptops) and can be sold in the Windows Store.